Lizzie Aiken: Honors and tributes

 Aiken was an honored guest and speaker at the many Grand Army of the Republic events she attended.

 Aiken died on January 17, 1906, aged 88.
 A funeral service was held at the Second Baptist Church in Chicago on January 20, 1906.
 The casket was draped in the American flag.
 In attendance were several well known ministers, judges and merchants.
 Of particular note were the tributes from pastor John Roach Straton, Reverend Galusha Anderson and other ministers and her nephew Frank S. Atherton.
-At the end of the service, Members of the Grand Army of the Republic escorted the hearse to her place of rest at Graceland Cemetery.
-Some sources incorrectly state that she was laid to rest at Rosehill Cemetery, Chicago, Illinois.
+At the end of the service, Members of the Grand Army of the Republic escorted the hearse to her place of rest at Graceland Cemetery in Chicago.
+Some sources incorrectly state that she was laid to rest at Rosehill Cemetery.

 A number of newspapers paid homage to her.
 The following tribute from 1906 is from the Christian Herald:

 Ancestry

 Her family came from Cavendish, Vermont.
 The Atherton family ancestry is from Lancashire, England.
 Her ancestral home, the Atherton Farmstead, is a historic farm located at 31 Greenbush Road in Cavendish, Vermont.
 Built in 1785, it is one of the oldest in the rural community, and is its oldest known surviving tavern house.
 It was listed on the National Register of Historic Places in 2002.

 Her maternal grandfather was John Ward who was related to General Artemas Ward, a leader of the American Revolution.